paulkva/py_amazfit_tools/readme.md

  ## GTS2Mini.
 Additional features (not in online editor of Huami)
  * TimeSeparateDigits in TimeExtended
+ * ActivitySeparateDigits
  * CircleScale in Progress element
+ * Negative spacing and vertical offset for Number
  * ...

+ ## GTS2Mini.
+Fixed features (broken in online editor of Huami)
+ * Animation #3 (Huami does not export it)
+ * TimeDigital AOD